Best Time to Visit Toronto in 2023

 2) In February, shelter from the cold at indoor events

 February is the month with the most snow in Toronto.
-Several indoor and outdoor events are lined up this month.
-This time of the year is reasonably dry with less rainfall.
-However, the days are often cloudy, and snow is common.
+Several indoor and outdoor events make this a pleasant time to visit.
+Pubs and cafés are wonderful places to warm up on a cold day.
+This time of the year is reasonably dry.
+Days are often cloudy and snow is common.

 Key events